greenerservices/greenerservices.github.io/app/principles/actions/2a-plan-for-service-sustainability-and-resilience.md

 • ways to mitigate the risks to the service

 #### Environmental benefit:
-Identifying climate risks enables a project to plan for resilience.
+Identifying climate risks enables a project to plan for resilience to climate change.

 {{ govukDetails({
   summaryText: "Read more",